Lyme Disease Symptoms and Disease Information

 Many earlier cases of Lyme disease were either misdiagnosed or untreated leaving those affected with chronic symptoms.

 Untreated or the often misdiagnosed patients may suffer from more acute neurological problems such as facial palsy (loss of muscle tone on one or both sides of the face) as well as meningitis, involving severe headaches, neck stiffness, and sensitivity to light.
 Other symptoms include shooting pains (Radiculoneuritis) and abnormal skin sensations.
 In the most extreme and rare cases, paraparesis can occur permanently.

-Additional symptoms occurring in approximately 5% of untreated cases include chronic neurological symptoms; shooting pains, numbness, and tingling in the hands or feet.
-Subtle cognitive problems may also occur such as difficulty concentrating and short term memory loss but are also less common.
+Additional symptoms occurring in approximately 5% of untreated cases include chronic neurological symptoms such as shooting pains, numbness, and tingling in the hands or feet.
+Subtle cognitive problems may also occur like difficulty concentrating and short term memory loss but are also less common.

 Hear from one of our patients below as she talks in depth about her illness and the treatment she received

 Over 100 Lyme Disease Symptoms – No 2 Cases Are the Same

 Common Lyme Disease Symptoms: There are over 100

 Read more on Lyme Here: What You May Not Know About Lyme Disease